pts/minilibc686/README.md

     .o file order.
   * See `tcc_common_lib_bug.sh` for TCC failing to link in symbol mini___M_init_isatty even though it's referenced as extern and common.
+  * It displayes `... defined twice` error, but it doesn't fail.

 # TODOs